Analysis: GM options grim as it returns to Opel quagmire

 In its 2010 annual report with U.S. securities regulators, GM had warned that a failed restructuring of Opel could prompt a local bankruptcy filing.
 Jonas said he did not believe that was the preferred course for GM management, estimating it could force payments of up to $6 billion to write off loans to the unit.

-Officials at IG Metall, which represents Opel's plant workers, insist that no job cuts or plant closures are possible until the current labour deal expires at the end of 2014.
+Officials at IG Metall, which represents Opel's plant workers, insist that no job cuts or plant closures are possible until the current labor deal expires at the end of 2014.

 "We've said repeatedly the restructuring in Europe is for the most part completed," Opel spokesman Stefan Weinmann said.
 "This doesn't mean the work is finished.
 You still have to achieve further cost savings."